skewballfox/FastFourierTransformsPaper/main.typ

 radix-4 FFTs.
 The input is split into 3 subsets of length $N/2$, $N/4$, and $N/4$,
 and the work is divided unevenly between them.
-This uneven distribution of work results in fewer arithmetic operations (both multiplications and additions), and makes it well suited for large inputs.
+This uneven distribution of work results in fewer arithmetic operations (both multiplications and additions), and makes it well suited for large inputs@johnsonModifiedSplitRadixFFT2007a.

 == Radix-3 FFT
-The radix-3 FFT is a generalization of the radix-2 FFT that works on inputs that are powers of 3.
+The radix-3 FFT is a generalization of the radix-2 FFT that works on inputs that are powers of 3@duboisNewAlgorithmRadix31978.
 It's efficient for inputs that are powers of 3, and it's worth mentioning as it demonstrates that the radix based FFTs are not limited to powers of 2, and along with the existence of Split Radix FFTs, help lay the foundation of how modern FFT libraries work.

 == Good-Thomas FFT
-Also known as the Prime Factor FFT, the Good-Thomas FFT is a DCT algorithm that works on inputs whose length $N$ can be factored into relatively prime values $N_1 N_2$.
-It can be recursively applied to the $N_1$ and $N_2$ subproblems, though, like the split radix FFT, other FFT algorithms can be used for the subproblems.
+Also known as the Prime Factor FFT, the Good-Thomas FFT is a DFT algorithm that works on inputs whose length $N$ can be factored into relatively prime values $N_1 N_2$.
+It can be recursively applied to the $N_1$ and $N_2$ subproblems, though, like the split radix FFT, other FFT algorithms can be used for the subproblems@pavanfft.
 Unlike the Radix based FFTs, It doesn't rely on multiplication of values by the $N$th roots of unity at every stage, and instead rearranges the input to be a $N_1 times N_2$ matrix, and then computes the FFT along the rows and columns of the matrix.

 == Bluestein's FFT
 Bluestein's FFT is an algorithm for performing a chirp-z(CZT) transform, which is a generalization of the DFT.
-It expresses the CZT as a convolution, and can be used to perform more than just DFT transforms.
+It expresses the CZT as a convolution, and can be used to perform more than just DFT transforms@amannahcomparative.
 It also has the advantage of working for arbitrary length inputs, including prime lengths.
-It calculates the DFT by using Z-transforms.
+It calculates the DFT by using Z-transforms@pariyal2016comparison.
 //$ A(k)=W^(-1/2)k^2() $

 == Discrete Cosine Transform (DCT)
 Whereas the BlueStein FFT is a generalization of the DFT, the DCT can be thought of as a generalization of the FFT.
 It isn't a DFT transform, as it doesn't map from the time domain to the frequency domain.
-Instead it maps from the spatial to frequency domains.
+Instead it maps from the spatial to frequency domains@gupta2012analysis.
 It has an interesting property though, which is the input and output of a DCT are real.
 Because of this, it's widely used in lossy compression algorithms such as JPEG, MP3, as well as those used by video codecs.

 There are multiple variants of the DCT, the most common being the DCT-II, which is the same as the FFT, except in place of the roots of unity it uses the cosine function.
 DCT-III is the inverse of DCT-II.